EngineersNeedArt/Mooncraft2000/README.md

 Finally, the Moon is also not to scale vertically.
 There is a vertical scale factor I apply to the terrain — a bigger value makes the craters deeper, the mountains more peaked.
 A friend who's something of an avid hobbyist astronomer tried the game and suggested that I take the vertical scale down a bit to make it more true to the actual Moon.
 I did try dialing it back but I'm afraid I had already fallen in love with the more exaggerated Moon terrain I had begun with and so rolled it back up again.

-More about creating the game here: https://www.engineersneedart.com/mooncraft2000/mooncraft2000.html
+More about creating the game [on my blog](https://www.engineersneedart.com/mooncraft2000/mooncraft2000.html).

 ### Shortcomings